emacsmirror/hl-prog-extra/readme.rst

       A symbol in: ``'comment``, ``'string`` or ``nil`` This limits the highlighting to only these parts of the text, where ``nil`` is used for anything that doesn't match a comment or string.

+      A list of these symbols is also supported (allowing a single item to match multiple contexts).
    :face:
       The face to apply as a symbol, a string or a face property list, for example:
       ``'(:background "#666600" :foreground "#FFFFFF")``.